 - Most breakdowns and incidents on motorways are avoidable and the IAM will work closely with the Highways Agency to improve driver behaviour on our motorway network

-- Intensive education campaigns are needed to explain the new road designs to drivers who often only use motorways on an occasional basis
+- Intensive education campaigns are needed to explain the new road designs to drivers who only use motorways on an occasional basis

-- Compliance with lane control signals is key to the success of smart motorways and IAM RoadSmart support enforcement of Red X signs providing it is done consistently across the network
+- Compliance with lane control signals is key to the success of smart motorways and IAM RoadSmart support enforcement of Red X signs

 - IAM RoadSmart would like to work with Highways England to provide retraining and re-education options for drivers failing to comply with motorway regulations.
 IAM RoadSmart's own motorway module would be an excellent starting point

 - The government must address drivers concerns about removing the hard shoulder by ensuring that all stretches of smart motorway are delivered as promised.
 This requires full incident detection technology, CCTV coverage and more frequent refuges